Creating Locations

 1. Go to Setup > Company > Classifications > Locations > New.

-This name appears on forms and reports that require you to choose a location.
+This name appears on forms and reports where you to choose a location.
 For example, you might name one location Georgia Warehouse and another California Warehouse.

-3. If this location is a sublocation of another, in the Sublocation of field, select the parent location.
+3. If this location is a sublocation, in the Sublocation of field, select the parent location.

 4. If you use NetSuite OneWorld, in the Subsidiary field, select the respective subsidiary.

-NetSuite OneWorld using the Inventory feature must associate each location with a single subsidiary.
-NetSuite OneWorld not using this feature can associate each location with no subsidiary, or one subsidiary.
+If you use NetSuite OneWorld with the Inventory feature, each location must have one subsidiary.
+If you use NetSuite OneWorld without Inventory, each location can have no subsidiary or one subsidiary.
 For information about working with subsidiaries, see Subsidiaries in OneWorld and Subsidiary Setup.

-5. If you use NetSuite OneWorld, check the Include Children box to associate the location with all the child subsidiaries of the subsidiary selected in the Subsidiary field.
+5. If you use NetSuite OneWorld, check the Include Children box to associate the location with all child subsidiaries of the selected subsidiary.

 Important:

-The Include Children box is not available in NetSuite OneWorld with the Inventory feature enabled.
+The Include Children box isn't available in NetSuite OneWorld when the Inventory feature enabled.

-6. Check the Location is Inactive box to inactivate this location record.
+6. Check the Location is Inactive box to make this location inactivate.

-Inactive locations do not appear in lists of locations on records and transactions.
+Inactive locations don't appear in location lists on records and transactions.

 Note:

-To inactivate locations from the Locations list at Setup > Company > Classifications > Locations, check the Show Inactives box, check one or more boxes in the Inactive column, and then click Submit.
+To inactivate locations from the Locations list, go to Setup > Company > Classifications > Locations, check the Show Inactives box, check one or more boxes in the Inactive column, and then click Submit.

 7. Select the kind of location: Store, Warehouse, or Undefined.

-The location type is one of the criteria that the Automatic Location Assignment feature uses when determining the ideal fulfillment location.
-You can set the location to Undefined to represent locations that are neither a store nor a warehouse.
+The location type is used by Automatic Location Assignment to determine the ideal fulfillment location.
+Use Undefined for locations that are neither a store nor a warehouse.

 8. Select the time zone for the location.

-9. If you want to use location-specific document and transaction numbering, in the Document Number Prefix, Transaction Number Prefix, or both fields, enter up to eight alphanumeric characters to be a prefix for autogenerated numbers.
+9. If you want to use location-specific document and transaction numbering, enter up to eight alphanumeric characters in the Document Number Prefix or Transaction Number Prefix fields to use as a prefix for autogenerated numbers.

-This prefix indicates that document numbers and transaction numbers are associated with this location.
+This prefix indicates that the document and transaction numbers are associated with this location.

 Note:

 You must set up location-specific transaction numbering on the Set Up Auto-Generated Numbers page at Setup > Company > Auto-Generated Numbers.
-On the Document Numbers subtab of this page, check the Use Location box next to each type of transaction that you want use location-specific numbering.
+On the Document Numbers subtab, check the Use Location box for each transaction type you want use location-specific numbering.

 10. Select a location-specific logo to display on printed and emailed transaction forms.